LeoNatan/LNNotificationsUI/README.md

 ## Using the Framework

+###Inclusion in Project

 First import the umbrella header file:

 ```objective-c
 #import <LNNotificationsUI/LNNotificationsUI.h>
 ```

+###Registering Applications

-Before being able to post notifications, you need to register at least one "application" with the system.
-"Applications" are logical differenciators, each with its own identifier, name and icon.
-For example, a productivity app with an e-mail client and a calendar may register two applications, "Mail" and "Calendar" with different icons and default titles.
+Before being able to post notifications, you need to register at least one application with the system.
+Applications provide a way to group notifications, each with its own identifier, name and icon and other settings.
+For example, a productivity app with an e-mail client and a calendar may register two applications, "Mail" and "Calendar" with different icons, and other more advanced settings, such calendar notifications appearing as alerts by default.

 ```objective-c
 [[LNNotificationCenter defaultCenter] registerApplicationWithIdentifier:@"mail_app_identifier" name:@"Mail" icon:[UIImage imageNamed:@"MailApp"] defaultSettings:LNNotificationDefaultAppSettings];